 Advantages of Group Therapy for Substance Abuse

-According to SAMSHA, “The natural propensity of human beings to congregate makes group therapy a powerful therapeutic tool for treating substance abuse…” This interpersonal process brings powerful results for chemically dependent and dual diagnosis clients.
+According to SAMHSA, “The natural propensity of human beings to congregate makes group therapy a powerful therapeutic tool for treating substance abuse…” This interpersonal process brings powerful results for chemically dependent and dual diagnosis clients.
 During therapy with others, the men of PACE are able to:

 - Reduce stress.
 Research shows that story sharing helps participants deal with stress, guilt, shame, and anger in productive ways.